 What is a Partition Action?

-A partition action is when co-owners of a property disagree about the partition of the property.
+A partition action is when co-owners disagree about the partition of the property.
 Thus, they may disagree about the cost, the amount they will get, or selling it in the first place.
 Two or more family members may share the title of the property.
 Or in another case, two parties may co-own property due to their financial interests.

-To understand the lawsuit, and what can happen if a property dispute arises, let’s understand what is a Partition Action and how to divide the land among families.
+To understand the lawsuit and what can happen if a property dispute arises, let’s understand what a Partition Action is and how to divide the land among families.

 California Partition Action